5 Underrated Things Everyone Should Learn To Be A Better Boyfriend or Girlfriend

 In the early stages your partner, deep in the drug-like effect of the honeymoon phase, will be happy to hear all of this.
 Until they’re not.

 Complaining is a bit like masturbating.
 It’s easy and feels good for a while, until you overdo it.
-Then it just becomes gross.
-Repetitive.
+Then it becomes a problem.
 A distraction from other important things.
+A waste of energy.

 The exception is if there are serious problems – family bereavement, illness, divorce, etc. – in which case these things will obviously take precedence in the relationship until they’re processed and worked through emotionally.